The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Preliminaries

 for details see \cite[Section~2]{tkerr}.
 Moreover, employing the ansatz

-equation \eqref{Radial Dirac Eq} goes over to a system of ordinary differential equations, which admits two two-component fundamental solutions labeled by~$a=1,2$.
-We denote the resulting Dirac solution by~$X^{kn\omega}_a=(X^{kn\omega}_{a,+}, X^{kn\omega}_{a,- })$ (for more details on the choice of the fundamental solutions see Section~\ref{rnProp at the Horizon} below).
+equation~\eqref{Radial Dirac Eq} goes over to a system of ordinary differential equations, which admits two two-component fundamental solutions labeled by~$a=1,2$.
+We denote the resulting Dirac solution by~$X^{kn\omega}_a=(X^{kn\omega}_{a,+}, X^{kn\omega}_{a,- })$ In the case~$|\omega|<m$, these solutions behave exponentially near infinity.
+We always choose the fundamental solution for \beq \text{$a=1$ as the fundamental solution which {\em{decays}} at infinity.} \eeq For more details on the choice of the fundamental solutions see Section~\ref{rnProp at the Horizon} below.

 In what follows we will often use the following notation for two-component functions